anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 sudo apt-get upgrade package_name
 ```

 Executing the command above will list out all the available upgrades to the package.
-Just select `y` to install the upgrades.
+Just select `y` to confirm the installation of the upgrades when its being asked.

 #####Alternatives